 Estimated read time: 4 minutes, 21 seconds

 Scaling a Software as a Service (SaaS) startup is a tricky process.
-Depending on the business’s current situation and how their service and recurring billing models achieve customer acquisition, the most beneficial billing model can vary greatly.
+Depending on the business’s current situation and how their subscription management service and recurring billing models achieve customer acquisition, the most beneficial billing model can vary greatly.

 While there are many factors that contribute to a successful business, customer satisfaction is crucial for attracting more customers, maintaining relationships, and retaining existing customers.
 Conversely, customer dissatisfaction quickly leads to frustration and missed opportunities for any commercial operation.

 Let’s take a look at some of the different SaaS billing models out there to help you make an informed decision about which one is the best option for your business:

 1. Per-User Pricing Model